 Information

 This service uses machine learning (ML) to analyze polysomnography (PSG) data in children.
-Computed statistical, non-linear, and spectral features are used for sleep staging and respiratory scoring.
+Computed statistical, non-linear, and spectral features are used for sleep staging, arousal, and respiratory scoring.
+Retraining is flexible and models may be configured to use some or all available features, enabling clinicians to swap between higher performance models where all data are available, or limited-channel models where data are missing or poor quality.

-Sleep staging uses multiclass classification and the softmax function.
+Sleep staging uses any combination of uploaded EEG, EOG, and EMG data.
 Thirty-second segments (epochs) of the recording are classified as Stage Wake, N1, N2, N3, or REM.
 Log probability smoothing is then used to stabilize scored stages and transitions.
 Scoring data are used to compute sleep statistics including sleep duration, latency, efficiency, and WASO.

 Respiratory Scoring

-Respiratory scoring uses multiclass classification and the softmax function.
-Trained model outputs are refined using pulse oximetry data if provided.
+Respiratory scoring uses any combination of uploaded respiratory effort band, nasal and oronasal flow data.
+Trained model outputs are refined using pulse oximetry data.
 Scoring data are used to compute respiratory statistics including the apnea-hypopnea index (AHI), central AHI, and obstructive AHI.

 Online Retraining